 - Current work at Virginia Tech involves studying novel mechanisms by which altered communication between brain cells leads to the development of epilepsy

 - Interested in identifying unconventional targets that may uncover novel therapeutic strategies to treat patients with epilepsy.
 Also examining the interaction between anti-epileptic drugs and the gut microbiome to better understand its involvement in the treatment of epilepsy

 - Studies pediatric epilepsy by investigating the divergent mechanisms by which brain cancer cells induce seizures in the adult and pediatric brain.
 The goal is to develop more targeted therapies for pediatric tumor-associated epilepsy.

-- Has a B.S. in chemistry from the UMass Lowell and a Ph.D. degree in organic chemistry from Tufts University
+- Has a B.S. in chemistry from James Madison University and a Ph.D. in materials chemistry from Colorado State University.